Key Takeaways

 Ultrasonic Analysis Microphones

 Ultrasonic analysis tools prevent issues in machines by detecting high-frequency sounds.
-Then, they compare the sounds they detect with previous recordings and if there are abnormalities, they will show them.
+Then, they compare the audio and digital data they detect with previous recordings, and if there are abnormalities, they will show them.

 Ultrasonic analysis microphones can detect issues like leaks and failed steam valves.
 They can also aid in lubrication processes, electrical inspection, and valve testing.